-When a mere dignitary addresses a king in the king’s court, their presentation is of a particular sophistication.
-And if you were to witness a king honor another King, near the observance day of His greatest accomplishment ever, you could reasonably expect something impeccably ceremonial.
+When a mere dignitary addresses a king in the king’s court, the presentation is of particular sophistication.
+If you were to witness a king honor another King on the day we observe His greatest accomplishment, you can expect something impeccably ceremonial.

-In almost 300 like fashion, the track’s visual treatment looks like a cinematic graphic novel flickering perpetually–electrically.
-Assuming a posture of prayer, King Jai delivers us some bars that get justified through scripture:
+In almost “300” like fashion, “Motivation” looks like electric flickers of a graphic novel.
+Assuming a posture of prayer, King Jai delivers some bars justified through scripture:

 King Jai is the self-acclaimed hardest working rapper in the game.
-And that being so, it is unbelievable to not think he has a labor of love for rapping.
+Thinking he has anything less than a labor of love for rapping would be downright denial.

-For the rest of the song, he brings motivation to rap to the forefront: “Know they talk behind my back, but they’ll never face me…You can’t go erase me/I got sentences fa life, I’ma need me some more paper/How to rule these haters who had put it on some acres.”
+He brings his motivation to rap to the forefront: “Know they talk behind my back, but they’ll never face me…You can’t go erase me/I got sentences fa life, I’ma need me some more paper/How to rule these haters who had put it on some acres.”

-Altogether, King Jai affirms his zero tolerance stance for bad vibes, ill tent, and jealousy.
-He closes out appearing in an act of deference positioned toward the sky like a choir conductor.
-Then he hurls the echoey and shadowy voices of the Barclay James Harvest band into the heavens: “Fools are entranced by the dawn/But the wise man misses it all/He laughs and the pages are torn/While the intellect scorns as he clutches the straws.”
+Altogether, King Jai affirms his zero tolerance stance for bad vibes and jealousy.
+He closes out appearing in an act of deference, positioned toward the sky like a choir conductor.
+Then he hurls the echoey and shadowy voices of the Barclay James Harvest band into the heavens: “Fools are entranced by the dawn / But the wise man misses it all / He laughs and the pages are torn / While the intellect scorns as he clutches the straws.”

 So when you see a king honor another King on Easter, it’s hard not to become inspired.
 No matter how much or little this may inspirit you, it’s probably a good idea for all of us to soul search our true motivations anyway.